 Practices must provide comprehensive medical oncology services, including infusion services.
 A practice that does not administer antineoplastic therapy on site or refers most of their patients to unaffiliated infusion centers, may be eligible for participation by demonstrating a sufficient relationship with one or more unaffiliated infusion center(s) to which it refers its patients.
 The practice must have operational and clinical oversight of the infusion processes.
 Practices that do not provide infusion services should contact ACE staff to determine their eligibility.

-Use of Oncology Treatment Pathways
+Use of Evidenced-based Oncology Treatment Plans